Mission-Kontrol/MissionKontrol/README.md

 * `WEB_SERVER_PORT` - allows to override the default HTTP port - `80/tcp`;
 * `WEB_SERVER_HTTPS_PORT` - allows to override the default HTTPS port - `443/tcp`;
 * `WEB_SERVER_STATIC_FILES` - enables serving static files by web server - should be used in combination with `RAILS_ENV=production` and `RAILS_SERVE_STATIC_FILES=true`.

-### Twilio configuration

-In order to use twilio there are four pieces of information required.
-They are
-* Account SID
-* Application SID
-* Auth token
-* Caller ID

-They can all be found in your twilio dashboard.
-Here is how to retrieve them.

-#### Account SID and  Auth token

-Dashboard > Settings > Under API credentials you can find your account SID and auth token

-#### Application SID

-Dashboard > Programmable voice > TwiML > TwiML Apps > Create new app or choose existing app > Application SID can be found under properties

-#### Caller ID

-Dashboard > Programmable voice > Numbers > Mange numbers > select existing number or buy new number

-## Permissions

-subject_id = database_id